LiuFang816/GTNM/README.md

+# GTNM
-# Learning to Recommend Method Names with Global Context
+Implementation for the ICSE 2022 paper Learning to Recommend Method Names with Global Context

 ## data processing
 ### data source